Surviving Mormonism, Explained

 For them, faith is an active, ongoing pursuit.
 Members dedicate time each week to study the teachings of Jesus Christ, discuss gospel principles in their families and congregations, and live those teachings in their daily lives.

-The young women stand up and state, “I am a beloved daughter of Heavenly Parents.”
+The Young Women stand up and state, “I am a beloved daughter of Heavenly Parents.”
 This message forms the foundation of their self-worth.
 They grow up believing they have a divine purpose and that God cares deeply for them.
 The young women’s theme teaches them to:

 • Seek personal revelation